Curtiss C-46 Commando: Design and development

 The company approached many airlines to obtain their requirements for an advanced airliner.
 No firm orders resulted, although 25 letters of intent were received, sufficient to begin production.
-The design of a 24–34 passenger airliner proceeded to prototype stage as the CW-20 at the St. Louis, Missouri facility with the initial configuration featuring twin vertical tail surfaces.
+The design of a 24–34 passenger airliner proceeded to the prototype stage as the CW-20 at the St. Louis, Missouri facility with the initial configuration featuring twin vertical tail surfaces.
 Powered by two 1700 hp R-2600-C14-BA2 Wright Twin Cyclones, the prototype, registered NX-19436 flew for the first time on 26 March 1940 with test pilot Edmund T. "Eddie" Allen at the controls.
 After testing, modifications, including the fitting of a large single tail to improve stability at low speeds were made.

 The first prototype was purchased by the United States Army Air Forces (USAAF) to serve as a master for the series and was named C-55.
 After military evaluation, the sole example was returned to Curtiss-Wright and subsequently re-sold to the British Overseas Airways Corporation (BOAC).
 During testing, General Henry H. "Hap" Arnold became interested in the potential of the airliner as a military cargo transport and on 13 September 1940, ordered 46 modified CW-20As as the C-46-CU Commando; the last 21 aircraft in this order were delivered as Model CW-20Bs, called C-46A-1-CU.
 None of the C-46s purchased by the U.S. military were pressurized and the first 30 delivered to the AAF were sent back to the factory for 53 immediate modifications.
 The design was then modified to the C-46A, receiving enlarged cargo doors, a strengthened load floor and a convertible cabin that speeded changes in carrying freight and troops.
 The C-46 was introduced to the public at a ceremony in May 1942, attended by its designer, George A. Page Jr.